Unemployment benefits expire for millions as Trump rages

 Corpening, who lives in the Atlanta area, had launched a freelance content strategy business that was just taking off before the pandemic hit, prompting several of her contracts to fall through.
 She was receiving about $125 a week under the pandemic unemployment program and says she would be unable to pay her bills in about a month.
 This, despite her temporary work for the U.S. Census and as an elections poll worker.

-“We on the brink,” said Corpening, who lobbies for Unemployment Action, a project launched by the Center for Popular Democracy to fight for relief.
+“On the brink,” Corpening, who lobbies for Unemployment Action, a project launched by the Center for Popular Democracy to fight for relief, said of her predicament.
 “One more month, if that.
 Then, I run out of everything.”

 In addition to the unemployment benefits that have already lapsed, Trump’s continued refusal to sign the bill would lead to the expiration of eviction protections and put on hold a new round of subsidies for hard-hit businesses, restaurants and theaters, as well as money for cash-starved transit systems and for vaccine distribution.